 Eating disorders are serious medical and behavioral problems that often start in and around the teen years.
 Our Eating Disorders program provides coordinated and complete treatment for eating disorders, as well as weight management services.
-To provide this care, we work closely with other Seattle Children's specialists, including those in Nutrition and Psychiatry and Behavioral Medicine.
+To provide this care, we work closely with other Seattle Children's specialists, including those in Clinical Nutrition and Psychiatry and Behavioral Medicine.
 Our team includes doctors, nurses and dietitians with training and experience in treating young people with problems that include anorexia, bulimia and obesity.

 Conditions We Treat